 Find Your Expert

-Steve Absolom is Interpath Sector Leader for what we call the 'Infrastructure & Property' sector.
+Steve Absolom is Head of Property Cluster.
 This includes Real Estate as one of three core segments which is lead by Jim Tucker.
 For a full list of our senior people with experience in this sector use the button below.Our senior team